xyproto/teaftp/README.md

 Simple, read-only TFTP server.

-### Features and limitations
+### Features and Limitations

-* TeaFTP may be suitable for dealing with hardware devices that read files over TFTP at boot (PXE).
+* Suitable for dealing with hardware devices that read files over TFTP at boot (PXE).
+* Security is provided by providing a list of whitelisted prefixes, suffixes and/or running the server from within a Docker container.
-* Will happily read and share ANY file on the system, but does not have access to write to any file.
+* If not whitelisted filename prefixes or suffixes are provided, the server may share ANY file on the system, but not write to anything.
-  * Use the provided Docker container for a way to serve only a limited selection of files.
+  * Consider using the provided Docker container as a method to serve only a select group of files.
-  * Or use the list of allowed prefixes or suffixes, as described below.
+  * Alternatively, utilize the list of allowed prefixes or suffixes for added security.
 * Every access is logged to stdout.

 ### Requirements

-    Go >= 1.11
+    Go 1.17 or later

-### Installation with Go 1.17 or later
+### Installation with Go 1.17 or Later

     go install github.com/xyproto/teaftp@latest